Associate Professor of German

 About Grant Henley

 My research explores the role of Jewish and Christian theology in German literature from a variety of historical periods.
-I am currently working on a monograph that is examining the influence of Christian thought in German cultural renewal efforts between 1945 and 1949 in Allied-occupied Germany.
-I have recently completed a short article on the German poet Rainer Maria Rilke’s use of the Bible in his works that will be forthcoming this year (2015) in the Oxford Encyclopedia of the Bible and Arts.
+Right now I am working on a monograph that examines the influence and role of Christian thought in German cultural renewal efforts between 1945 and 1949 in Allied-occupied Germany.

 In addition to my academic interests, I enjoy spending time with my wonderful wife, Amy, and my two sons, Dan and Joel.
 I also like swimming, bicycling, and tropical aquaria.